UMESH-042/PollPulse-Flutter/README.md

 # GDSC-Flutter
 # Flutter App Project - Installation Guide for Visual Studio Code

+## Figma Design

+For reference, you can view the Figma design for this project by clicking [here](https://www.figma.com/file/KAAj6qMlkKJ0HG39omnXkP/Voting-app?type=design&node-id=0%3A1&mode=design&t=w2UcQGJIplv3kSNZ-1).

 ## Installation

 To build and run this Flutter app project in Visual Studio Code on your local machine, follow these steps: